SiIv3r/DodoScan/README.md

 3. **Review the results**:
    - The tool will list discovered sensitive files, admin panels, and other exposed resources.
    - A final summary will display the number of successful queries.

-## Bitcoin Donations

-If you find DodoScan useful and would like to support its development, you can donate via Bitcoin:

-**BTC Address**: `bc1qje465lpcs06ccmywj4fer76zhpz8rgav905jsg`

-Your support is appreciated.

 ## Legal Disclaimer